syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/context-menu/how-to/open-and-close-contextmenu.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Open And Close Contextmenu in ##Platform_Name## Context Menu Component
-description: Learn here all about Open And Close Contextmenu of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Open And Close Contextmenu in Syncfusion ##Platform_Name## Context Menu component and more.
 platform: ej2-asp-core-mvc
 control: Open And Close Contextmenu
 publishingplatform: ##Platform_Name##